 - Cerebus Syndrome: Us takes the overall sound of So and mixes it with much darker composition techniques and moodier subject matter.

 - Concept Album: As spelled out in the liner notes, "much of this record is about relationships," with Gabriel dedicating it to "all those who have taught me about loving and being loved."
 More specifically, the album explores themes of failing relationships and the fallout of them, owing to Gabriel facing a number of collapsing relationships in his own life.

-- Darker and Edgier: While not the absolute darkest his music has ever gotten (his third Self-Titled Album from 12 years prior could arguably be considered a dourer record), this trope is very much apparent when comparing this album to So, with themes of collapsing interpersonal relationships and intense feelings of grief and depersonalization.
+- Darker and Edgier: While not the absolute darkest his music has ever gotten (Melt and Security from 12/10 years prior could arguably be considered dourer records), this trope is very much apparent when comparing this album to So, with themes of collapsing interpersonal relationships and intense feelings of grief and depersonalization.

 - Double Entendre: "Kiss That Frog" does this quite frequently in its lyrics, though unlike its direct predecessor, "Sledgehammer", it's not as apparent on the first listen.